Nuclear Medicine Technology

 Role of the Nuclear Medicine Technologist, RT(N) and/or CNMT

-Watch Nuclear Medicine (link will open in a new window), a video from the American Society of Radiologic Technologists (ASRT), to learn about the practice of nuclear medicine.
+- Nuclear Medicine from the American Society of Radiologic Technologists (ASRT)

 The nuclear medicine technologist is an allied health professional who, under the direction of an authorized user, uses special equipment to make images of areas of a patient’s body.

 Nuclear medicine technologists prepare and administer radioactive materials that cause abnormal features to appear different from normal areas in the images.
 They follow strict safety procedures to protect themselves and their patients as they capture these images for diagnosis, treatment and research.